Skip to content

 compute_aerosol_optical_properties(model::MieModel; autodiff=false) -> AerosolOptics

 • autodiff=true: computes the Jacobian with respect to the 4 aerosol parameters using ForwardDiff.
+AD always runs on the CPU analytic kernel (Dual numbers do not flow through the GPU kernels).

 The AD Jacobian is stored in AerosolOptics.derivs with shape (6L + 2, 4), where L is the Greek coefficient length and rows are stacked as [α; β; γ; δ; ϵ; ζ; ω̃; k].